sammuelyee/docs/_cartodb-platform/import-api.md

   The default tables used to store the data of the uploaded files that will be used to create maps and visualisations.
 Any CartoDB user may create, manipulate and delete such tables.

 - **Sync tables**
-  Available to certain CartoDB plans, these tables store data from a remote file and refresh their own contents during periodic intervals specified by the user.
+  Available to certain CartoDB plans, these tables store data from a remote file and refresh their contents during periodic intervals specified by the user.
 The base files from which the sync tables retrieve their contents may come from Google Drive, Dropbox or a public URL.
 In this document we will deal with the simplest case: public URL.

 Additionally, CartoDB offers a set of connectors to import specific types of datasets: